p2/OAuth2/README.md

     ] as OAuth2JSON         // the "as" part may or may not be needed
     ```

-2. Create an `OAuth2CodeGrant` instance, optionally setting the `onAuthorize` and `onFailure` closures to keep informed about the status.
+2. Create an `OAuth2CodeGrant` instance, **optionally** setting the `onAuthorize` and `onFailure` closures or just the `afterAuthorizeOrFailure` closure to keep informed about the status.

     ```swift
-    let oauth = OAuth2CodeGrant(settings: settings)
+    let oauth2 = OAuth2CodeGrant(settings: settings)
-    oauth.viewTitle = "My Service"      // optional
+    oauth2.viewTitle = "My Service"      // optional
-    oauth.onAuthorize = { parameters in
+    oauth2.onAuthorize = { parameters in
         println("Did authorize with parameters: \(parameters)")
     }
-    oauth.onFailure = { error in        // `error` is nil on cancel
+    oauth2.onFailure = { error in        // `error` is nil on cancel
         if nil != error {
             println("Authorization went wrong: \(error!.localizedDescription)")
         }
     }
     ```

-3. Now either use the built-in web view controller or manually open the _authorize URL_ in the browser:
+3. There are three ways to have the user authorize:

+    - An access token is still in the user's keychain
+    - User logs in via OS browser
+    - User uses a built-in web view (iOS only)

+    By default the OS browser will be used if there is no access token present in the keychain.
+    If you want to use the embedded web-view, change `oauth2.authConfig.authorizeEmbedded` to `true` (remember, currently iOS only) and set a root view controller, from which to present the login screen if needed, as the authorize context.
+    Then call `authorize()`:

+    ```swift
+    oauth2.authConfig.authorizeEmbedded = true
+    oauth2.authConfig.authorizeContext = <# presenting view controller #>
+    oauth2.afterAuthorizeOrFailure = { wasFailure, error in
+        // all done, now check `wasFailure` and `error` }
+    oauth2.authorize()
+    ```

+    The `authorize()` method will:

+    1. Check if an access token that has not yet expired is in the keychain, if not
+    2. Check if a refresh token is in the keychain, if found
+    3. Try to use the refresh token to get a new access token, if it fails
+    4. Start the OAuth2 dance by using the `authConfig` settings to determine how to display an authorize screen to the user

+    If you do not wish this kind of automation, the manual steps to show the authorize screens are:

     **Embedded (iOS only)**:

     ```swift
     let vc = <# presenting view controller #>
-    let web = oauth.authorizeEmbeddedFrom(vc, params: nil)
+    let web = oauth2.authorizeEmbeddedFrom(vc, params: nil)
-    oauth.afterAuthorizeOrFailure = { wasFailure, error in
+    oauth2.afterAuthorizeOrFailure = { wasFailure, error in
         web.dismissViewControllerAnimated(true, completion: nil)
     }
     ```